Florida Ballots Remain Uncounted In Mail Facility Locked Down By Cesar Sayoc Bombs, Activists Suspect

 — ???????? (@AnaSatyaLove) November 7, 2018

 Miami-Dade County Elections Department officials are disputing the claims that the ballots could have been holed up at Opa-Locka for weeks.
-MDCED spokesperson, Suzy Trutie, maintains that after the Sayoc scare on-going pick-ups resumed from the facility and she recalls the department retrieving ballots on three different occasions leading up to Election Day.
-Meanwhile, the district’s congresswoman, Rep. Frederica Wilson, has stated that she got in contact with the United States Postal Service about the matter and was told that any envelopes that remained had accumulated because they were not postmarked by the November 6 deadline.
+MDCED spokesperson Suzy Trutie maintains that after the Sayoc scare, on-going pick-ups resumed from the facility, and she recalls the department retrieving ballots on three different occasions leading up to Election Day.
+Meanwhile, the district’s congresswoman, Rep. Frederica Wilson, has stated that she got in contact with the United States Postal Service about the matter, and was told that any envelopes that remained had accumulated because they were not postmarked by the November 6 deadline.

-The Miami Herald reports that authorities have indeed begun an investigation since receiving the complaints, with USPS spokeswoman, Debra J. Fetterly confirming that responsible parties within the agency are aware and working to “verify that all ballots have been handled in accordance to USPS service standards.”
+The Miami Herald reports that authorities have indeed begun an investigation since receiving the complaints, with USPS spokeswoman Debra J. Fetterly confirming that responsible parties within the agency are aware and are working to “verify that all ballots have been handled in accordance to USPS service standards.”

-Caroline Thompson of the Advancement Project, is one of the activists taking charge to hold Opa-Locka, the election department, and USPS to account.
+Caroline Thompson, of the Advancement Project, is one of the activists taking charge to hold Opa-Locka, the election department, and USPS to account.

 “What we are demanding is some transparency,” the Herald quotes her as stating.
 “Voters deserve to know if their ballots are sitting in a mailing facility.”